 Enjoying an open-air holiday – or life – in harmony with the planet, is getting back to what is really important: the environment we live in.
 Much of the rest of the ‘stuff’ we concern ourselves with day to day is superfluous.

 But it is essential to get back to living a life close to nature at least occasionally, to remind ourselves of how fantastic the world is, to reorganise our priorities and to focus on what is good for us.

 Have we convinced you?!
 Go on, book your next camping trip at an eco-friendly campsite.

 Eco camping is camping with little or no impact on the environment.
-While some of the best examples are campsites that have been built from the ground up to have a very low carbon footprint, using only materials and power sources that are sustainable and recyclable, some existing campsites have also made big efforts to make their operations more environmentally friendly and we should all look out for them.
-For example, composting and solar-powered electricity are key features of eco-campsites.
+Composting and solar-powered electricity are examples of practices you could expect at eco-campsites.
+Some of the best examples are campsites that have been built from the ground up to have a very low carbon footprint, using only materials and power sources that are sustainable and recyclable.
+But some existing campsites have also made big efforts to make their operations more environmentally friendly and we should all look out for them.

 No. These days, green credentials are a real badge of pride that campsites like to advertise widely.
 More and more campsite operators are switching to eco-friendly approaches.
 Campsites that were previously mains electricity only are gradually switching to partial or complete solar power, and waste water treatment is becoming an important issue for many sites.
 The use of plastic is discouraged and the enforcement of recycling rules are widespread.
 Find eco-friendly campsites on Campsited here.

 Camping in itself is an inherently eco-friendly activity.
 The people who enjoy it like to be in natural environments and realise the importance of protecting them and so, there is a gradual move towards demanding more eco-friendly campsites.